North Georgia Electric Membership Corporation

 |2||Carrying Costs||Amount||Percent of T.U.P.|

 Please contact member services with questions.
-Deferred contracts require a member to visit an office of NGEMC.
+Deferred contracts require a member to contact NGEMC Members Services.

 The provisions of this section apply only to the Prepay Meter (PPM) participants.

 - Participant must sign and agree to the requirements set forth within the Prepay Meter agreement.

 - Participant must have a current NGEMC application on file and be a member of NGEMC as stated in Section 101.